 It highlights practical steps and the scope for further action, for the Alliance, partners and supporters.

 It is one of a series of Alliance outputs in 2013 which seek to stimulate the demand for and use of evidence through promotion of best practice and learning.
-The Municipal Journal have published a related article, available to subscribers.

 The Alliance for Useful Evidence has been created by Nesta, the Economic and Social Research Council and the Big Lottery Fund to “champion the use of and demand for evidence that is rigorous, accessible and appropriate”.
 The Alliance is working with SOLACE (the Society of Local Authority Chief Executives), and our paper was informed by participation in the 2012 SOLACE Summit.